 - be able to demonstrate that you have achieved a minimum English language requirement.
 All Imperial College students must have a good command of the English language.
 Please see the Imperial College London English language requirement webpage for full details of entry requirements.

-- hold a degree that is equivalent to at least a good UK second-class honours degree.
-Further information on UK degree equivalency can be found from UK NARIC
+- hold a degree that is equivalent to at least an upper second-class 2:1 honours degree.
+Further information on UK degree equivalency can be found from UK ENIC (formerly UK NARIC)

 - have completed at least two years' work experience